Akselera Tech

 N-Gram Analysis: The Advanced Method for Finding Negatives

-N-gram analysis is a technique that breaks your search queries into 1-4 word phrases to identify patterns you would miss reviewing individual queries.
+N-gram analysis breaks your search queries into 1-4 word phrases to surface patterns you would miss reviewing individual queries.
+This is where things get interesting.

 What is N-Gram Analysis?

-Instead of reviewing each search term individually, n-gram analysis extracts common word patterns across all your queries and measures their aggregate performance.
+Instead of slogging through each search term one by one, n-gram analysis extracts common word patterns across all your queries and measures their aggregate performance.

 Example: If you have 500 search terms, n-gram analysis might reveal: